 144 Ambulance (Austria)

-An issue with extra-territoriality may therefore be that it is not clear which emergency call numbers need to be supported.
+An issue with extraterritoriality may therefore be that it is not clear which emergency call numbers need to be supported.
 Fortunately, the UE will be able to recognize many of the emergency call numbers and translate a call to an emergency number to an emergency number request.
 That way on most phones you can either use 911 or 112 to make an emergency call, irrespective of where you are.
 Note that this is not the case for all emergency call numbers.
 A non-terrestrial network operators will have to take the location of the UE into account to determine which emergency call numbers apply for which purposes in case the UE has not recognised the emergency call number as a general emergency call.

-One of the main aspects related to extra-territoriality is that emergency calls need to be routed to the correct Public Safety Answering Point (PSAP).
+One of the main aspects related to extraterritoriality is that emergency calls need to be routed to the correct Public Safety Answering Point (PSAP).
 Routing to the right PSAP may be done based on the basis of UE determined location; it is assumed it is in the best interest also of the UE owner to route to the right PSAP.

-A specific issue is to determine what kind of emergency call support should be provided in extra-territorial areas (e.g. at sea outside territorial waters).
+A specific issue is to determine what kind of emergency call support should be provided in extraterritorial areas (e.g. at sea outside territorial waters).
 Users may expect support for emergency calls in areas where there is no clear PSAP that would be able to organise an emergency response.
 For maritime users the GMDSS (Gross Maritime Distress Safety System) [6] in the context of SOLAS (Saving of Lives at Sea) [7] provides a communication system for emergency response.
 Satellite operators may provide both GMDSS and/or terrestrial emergency calls.
 Note that SOLAS regulations impose requirements on maritime users but does not impose regulatory requirements on satellite operators to provide GMDSS and/or emergency calls.

 6.5 Lawful Intercept